ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

   It is also suggested to create backup copies of all used smart cards and to save the backup smart cards in a secure place.
 For maximum security, 10 smart cards would be needed, including backup smart cards (two certificate authority smart cards and eight EP11 smart cards).

 3. Click **Add to Current Order** and continue to check out.

-Online smart card ordering is currently only available in the United States.
-For procurement from other countries, see [FAQ: How can I procure smart cards and smart card readers?](/docs/hs-crypto?topic=hs-crypto-faqs#faq-procure-smart-card).
-{: note}

 ### Ordering smart card readers